MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/talent-versions-update-policy.md

 ## Supported web browsers

-The Microsoft Dynamics 365 for Talent web application can run in any of the following web browsers that run on the specified operating systems:
+Microsoft Dynamics 365 for Talent can run in any of the following web browsers that run on the specified operating systems:

 *   Microsoft Edge (latest publicly available version) on Windows 10
 *   Internet Explorer 11 on Windows 10, Windows 8.1, or Windows 7